dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 addDewRH: Adds calculated dewpoint and/or relative humidity fields to a soundings data structure, as long as that structure includes dewpoint depression measurements.
 Updated 25 June 2018 with new controls at input and adds support for dewFromRH.

 addHeight: Adds a calculated geopotential height field to a soundings structure.
 Updated 25 June 2018 with new user input features to control error checking.
-Updated 27 June 2018 with improvements to error prompt.
+Updated 6 July 2018 with further improvements to error prompt.

 addWetbulb: Adds a calculated wetbulb field to a soundings structure.
 Runtime can be extremely long.